spinnaker/spinnaker.github.io/setup/install/providers/index.md

 anything you must enable at least one provider, with one Account added for it.

-(In fact, if you use a [Distributed deployment](/setup/install/environment/#distributed-installation), you'll have a provider (on Kubernetes) to run Spinnaker.
-You can use that one as your only provider, or you can create an additional provider for each cloud target.)
+(In fact, if you use a [Distributed deployment](/setup/install/environment/#distributed-installation), you'll have an account (on Kubernetes) to run Spinnaker.
+You can use that one as your only provider account, or you can create an additional account for each provider.)

 Add as many of the following providers as you need.
 When you're done, return to this page.